Seerden/dash/README.md

 # Notes
 ## Docker
-If Docker doesn't want to play nice, empty out node_modules (keep the folder, though, if on Windows, because otherwise the volumes can't mount) and try again.
+- If Docker doesn't want to play nice, empty out node_modules (keep the folder, though, if on Windows, because otherwise the volumes can't mount) and try again.
+- Only ever install packages using yarn, and do it from inside the service's container.